miviro/jade_mvr/readme.txt

     - Clicking on the Last Actions cell of an agent will open its game history.
     - Dynamic agent creation and destruction, no need to relaunch the program.
     - Real time stat updates.
+    - Clicking the stock cell shows when an agent bought and sold in a graph of the stock.

 Folder structure:
 jade_mvr/